explosion/spacy-llm/README.md

 #### spacy.Lemma.v1

-The LEMMA task lemmatizes the provided text and updates the `lemma_` attribute in the doc's tokens accordingly.
+The `Lemma.v1` task lemmatizes the provided text and updates the `lemma_` attribute in the doc's tokens accordingly.

 ```ini
 [components.llm.task]